salilshankar/trackit/docs/api/list_assets.md

 title: List Assets
-description: Retrieve all assets as a JSON array, ordered by most recently issued first.
+description: Retrieve all assets as JSON, ordered by most recently issued first.

 Overview
-This endpoint returns the complete list of assets as a JSON array.
-Results are ordered by the issued_at timestamp in descending order (most recent first).
-If no assets exist, an empty array is returned.
+This endpoint returns a JSON array of assets.
+Results are ordered by the asset’s issued_at timestamp in descending order (newest first).
+If no assets exist, the response is an empty array.

 - Content type: application/json
-- Returns: Array of asset objects (shape defined by the internal serializer)

 HTTP Method
 - GET